-At some point during everyone’s life, we will all require medical treatment.
+At some point in almost everyone’s life, we will require medical treatment.
 For most of us, we are fortunate not to experience any complications when we seek medical treatment.
 However, for some patients mistakes happen when receiving medical treatment.
 When negligence occurs during the provision of medical treatment, Mark Reynolds Solicitors are here to help you to obtain justice and obtain the best compensation.
 Clinical or medical negligence can occur when receiving treatment in a hospital, from your GP, dentist, optician or pharmacist.

 For a free, no-obligation chat about the concerns you have about medical treatment provided to you or a loved one please contact us on 0800 002 9577.
 You may also fill out the contact form on this page and we will be in touch as soon as we can.